Last updated: August 3, 2017

 Please read these Guidelines carefully.
 As a general rule, if these Guidelines do not give express permission to use something, please contact email@example.com for further information.

-IMPORTANT NOTE: These Guidelines Do Not Permit Use of Video Displays on the Internet
+IMPORTANT NOTE: These Guidelines Do Not Permit Use of Electronic Displays on the Internet

 IMPORTANT UPDATE: We are pleased to announce the launch of the Approved Provider program.